collaide/repository-manager/README.md

 #### Sharing permissions

 You can manage the permissions of a member in a sharing.
 The owner of the sharing has all the permissions.
-The permissions are:
+The sharing permissions are:
 - `can_add_to?(sharing)` : The member can add a new instance in this sharing.
 - `can_remove_from?(sharing)` : Can remove an instance from this sharing.

 To check if the object can add or remove an instance in the sharing, just write : `group1.can_add_to?(sharing)` or `group1.can_remove_from?(sharing)` (it returns `true` or `false`).

-Like the repo_item authorisations, you can get the sharing authorisations with : `group1.get_sharing_authorisations(sharing)`.
+Like the repo_item authorisations, you can get the sharing authorisations of an `object` in a `sharing` with : `object.get_sharing_authorisations(sharing)`.

 ### Download a repository

-RepositoryManager make the download of a repo_item easy.
-If the user want to download a file, the `user.download(repo_item)` method returns you the path of the file (if the user `can_read` it).
+RepositoryManager make the download of a `repo_item` easy.
+If the user want to download a file, use the `has_repository` method : `download`.
+This method returns you the path of the file (if the user `can_read` it).

+If the `repo_item` is a file, the method returns you the path of this file.
-If it want to download a folder, it automatically generates a zip file with all the constant that the user can_read.
+If the `repo_item` is a folder, it automatically generates a zip file with all the constant that the user `can_read`.
 The method returns the path of this zip file.

 ```ruby
 # user1 want to download the_folder